Executive Productivity

 AWS Cost Explorer (infra)

-Morning: OpenClaw installation, OS hardening, Docker sandboxing, firewall configuration.
+Morning: OpenClaw installation, OS hardening, Docker sandboxing (NIST SP 800-190 compliant), firewall configuration with explicit outbound allowlists.
 We lock down the system before any fund data touches it.

 Midday: Agent configuration.
-Deal flow thesis setup, LP template creation from your historical letters, portfolio company data source connections via Composio.
+Deal flow thesis setup with weighted YAML, LP template creation from your historical letters, portfolio company data source connections via Composio.
 For the technical setup, see our guide to building a deal flow triage agent.

 Afternoon: Integration testing.
 We run sample pitches through the triage agent, generate test LP letters, and verify portfolio data pulls.
-Partners and associates get Slack notifications confirming everything works.
+Partners and associates get Slack notifications confirming everything works end-to-end.

 Shipped: Hardware arrives within one week.
-A Mac Mini for the office, or a MacBook Air for partners who travel between New York, San Francisco, and London.
-Everything is pre-configured — plug in, connect to WiFi, and the agents resume automatically.
+A Mac Mini for the office, or a MacBook Air for partners who travel between New York, San Francisco, London, and international fund events.
+Everything is pre-configured — plug in, connect to WiFi, and the agents resume automatically from the configured state.
+See our deployment walkthrough in how to get your first OpenClaw agent running in one day.

 Three reasons: confidentiality, consistency, and compliance.